visalakshisingh/the-OGs/README.md

 ## Application Overview

 The Flask web framework is combined with frontend technologies in this Pomodoro To-Do List application to showcase ingenuity.
 The project aims to provide productivity with the basic web development principles such as route management, data storage, server-client interaction, and GUI design.
 The modular design of the application along with its extensive testing guarantees dependability while enabling refinements and enhancements.

+external source- Claude A.I for assistance in certain aspects